 Appeals and Reviews

-We can help you review or appeal decisions refusing refugee claims, visitor visas, study permits, permanent residence and citizenship applications.
-We represent clients in appeals or applications to the Refugee Appeal Division and the Immigration Appeal Division, to the Federal Court of Canada and the Quebec Superior Court.
+We can help you review or appeal decisions refusing refugee claims, visitor visas, permanent residence and citizenship applications.
+We represent clients in appeals or applications to the Refugee Appeal Division and the Immigration Appeal Division, to the Federal Court of Canada.

 We can help you to evaluate whether you are likely to meet the requirements to enter Canada as a visitor, temporary worker, or student.
 If you are eligible we can also assist with your application.